Skip to main content

 • application.recording_copy_failed: This is fired only on the worker-copy path (GCS, Azure, or S3 in regions Daily doesn’t support natively) when Tavus is unable to deliver the recording into your bucket after retries.
 Daily’s default storage retains the recording for ~30 days as a manual recovery window.
 Common causes: customer IAM trust policy mismatch, federated credential drift, bucket region typo.
 Use this as the canary for misconfiguration in your end.

-• application.perception_analysis: This is fired after ending a conversation, when the replica has finished summarizing the visual artifacts that were detected throughout the call.
-This is a feature that is only available when the persona has raven-1 specified in the Perception Layer.
+• application.perception_analysis: This is fired after ending a conversation, when the PAL has finished summarizing the visual artifacts that were detected throughout the call.
+This is a feature that is only available when the PAL has raven-1 specified in the Perception Layer.

 Examples: